-Vision of the future:
+The vision of the future:

 Reverse the reliance on car culture by building sustainable communities and healthy modern lifestyles through cycling.
-Being an example of a company with a conscience by offering elegant solutions for modern world problems.
+Being an example of a company with a conscience by offering elegant solutions to modern world problems.
 Serving each person as the unique human they are.

-Mission of the company:
+The mission of the company:

 Passionately building high quality, versatile bicycles systems personalized to empower people to have the freedom and convenience to ride anywhere on a bike that fits them.

 GUIDING PRINCIPLES AND BELIEFS WE USE AT GREEN GEAR CYCLING IN OUR BUSINESS (GREEN GEAR CYCLING, INC., IS OUR INCORPORATED NAME.
 BIKE FRIDAY IS OUR BRAND NAME.)